 model that needsCOCO

 annotations, we’ve got you covered.
-You can convert those in 3 clicks with Roboflow.
+You can convert data between these formats for free in 3 clicks with Roboflow.

-Once your account has been created, click Create Dataset.
+Once your account has been created, click Create New Project.

 After generating, you will be prompted to Export your dataset.
 You can choose to receive your dataset as a .zip file or a curl download link.
-You can also choose which format you would like to export.
 Choose

 Congratulations, you have successfully converted your dataset from